-All injuries must be reported to a teacher or the office.
+All injuries must be reported to a teacher or the health clinic.
 If the injuries are minor, the student will be treated and may return to class.
-If medical attention is required, the office will follow the School's emergency procedures and attempt to make contact with the student's parents.
+If medical attention is required, the health clinic will follow the School's emergency procedures and attempt to make contact with the student's parents.

-A student, who becomes ill during the school day, will need to sign out of the classroom to go to the nurse's office.
-An appropriate adult in the Nurse's office will determine whether the student should remain in school or go home.
+A student who becomes ill during the school day should request permission to go to the health clinic.
+An appropriate adult in the health clinic will determine whether the student should remain in school or go home.
 No student will be released from school without proper parental permission.
-Time in the nurse's office may count as absence time from class according to Ohio House Bill 410 legislation.